 SPICE PACKET - I ignored this

-Add the tomatoes, garlic, chili powder and lemon juice and let simmer for another 30 - 60 minutes.
-At this point, Mary some times adds a can of drained and rinsed beans.
+TO CONTINUE IN OVEN.
+Transfer to a 200F oven for 2-1/2 hours.
+Then add the tomatoes, garlic, chili powder and lemon juice and let simmer for another 30 - 60 minutes.

 from A Veggie Venture